TezosTaqueria/taqueria-scaffold-taco-shop/README.md

 npm install
 ```

-Build the React dA:
+Build the React dApp:

 ```shell
 npm run build
 ```

-Start and serve the dA:
+Start and serve the dApp:

 ```shell
 npm run start
 ```

-You should now be able to access the Taco shop dApp at `http://localhost:3000/`
+You should now be able to access the Taco Shop dApp at [http://localhost:3000](http://localhost:3000/)

 ### Connect to Temple Wallet

-Open a browser and navigate to `http://localhost:3000/`
+Open a browser and navigate to [http://localhost:3000](http://localhost:3000/)

 You should see the number of `available_tacos` displayed